shelbyspees/speesblog/_posts/2015-03-11-finals-bst.md

 - left at `75`
 - no more children, create new node

 The tree will always be sorted, but unfortunately it won't always be balanced.
-Let's go back to our sorted array more a more extreme illustration:
+Let's go back to our sorted array for a more extreme illustration:

     sortedArray = [1, 10, 15, 16, 17, 19, 30,
     	42, 43, 45, 47, 50, 75, 90, 101] //count is 15